mk6502/vowpal_wabbit_docker/README.md

 # wovpal_wabbit_docker

 Vowpal Wabbit in a Docker container.
+Compiled using Clang.

 # Example #